geeksloth/RS485-transceiver-example/README.md

 # RS485-transceiver-example
-Naive example of RS485 multiple-master and multiple-client in half-duplex communication implementation.
+Naive example implementation of RS485 multiple-master and multiple-client in half-duplex communication.